raiden-network/raiden/docs/api_walkthrough.rst

    GET /api/1/channels/0x9aBa529db3FF2D8409A1da4C9eB148879b046700/0x61C808D82A3Ac53231750daDc13c777b59310bD9 HTTP/1.1
    Host: localhost:5001

-This will give us result similar to those in :ref:`Opening a Channel <opening-a-channel>` that represents the current state of the payment channel.
+This gives a result similar to those in :ref:`Opening a Channel <opening-a-channel>` that represents the current state of the payment channel.

 A new token resulting in a new token network has now been registered.
 A channel between two Raiden nodes has been opened, and both nodes have deposited to the channel.
 From here on the two nodes can start :ref:`transferring tokens <transferring-tokens>` between each other.

 The above is not how a user would normally join an already existing token network.
 It is only included here to show how it works under the hood.

-In :ref:`the next scenario <joining-existing-token-network>` it will be explained how to join already bootstrapped token networks.
+In :ref:`the next scenario <joining-existing-token-network>` it is explained how to join already bootstrapped token networks.

 .. _joining-existing-token-network:

 Joining an already existing token network
 ==========================================
 In :ref:`above scenario <bootstrapping-a-token-network>` it was shown how to bootstrap a token network for an unregistered token.
-In this section the most common way of joining a token network will be explained.
+In this section the most common way of joining a token network is be explained.
 In most cases users don't want to create a new token network, but they want to join an already existing token network for an ERC20 token that they already hold.

-The main focus of this section will be the usage of the ``connect`` and the ``leave`` endpoints.
+The main focus of this section is the usage of the ``connect`` and the ``leave`` endpoints.
 The ``connect`` endpoint allows users to automatically connect to a token network and open channels with other nodes.
 Furthermore the ``leave`` endpoint allows users to leave a token network by automatically closing and settling all of their open channels.

-It's assumed that a user holds 2000 of some awesome ERC20 token (AET).
-The user knows that a Raiden based token network already exists for this token.
+It's assumed that a user holds at least 2000 Raiden Testnet ERC20 token (RTT).
+The user knows that a token network already exists for this token.

 .. _connect-to-network: